-From the above cases, if the subcarrier spacing of SS/PBCH blocks is not provided by higher layer parameter subcarrierSpacing, the applicable cases for a cell depend on a respective frequency band, as provided in [8-1, TS 38.101-1] and [8-2, TS 38.101-2].
+From the above cases, if the SCS of SS/PBCH blocks is not provided bysubcarrierSpacing, the applicable cases for a cell depend on a respective frequency band, as provided in [8-1, TS 38.101-1] and [8-2, TS 38.101-2].
 A same case applies for all SS/PBCH blocks on the cell.
-If a 30 kHz SS/PBCH block subcarrier spacing is indicated by higher layer parameter subcarrierSpacing, Case B applies for frequency bands with only 15 kHz SS/PBCH block subcarrier spacing as specified in [8-1, TS 38.101-1], and the case specified for 30kHz SS/PBCH block subcarrier spacing in [8-1, TS 38.101-1] applies for frequency bands with 30 kHz SS/PBCH block subcarrier spacing or both 15 kHz and 30 kHz SS/PBCH block subcarrier spacing as specified in [8-1, TS 38.101-1].
-For a UE configured to operate with carrier aggregation over a set of cells in a frequency band of frequency range 2, if the UE is provided values of subcarrier spacings by higher layer parameter subcarrierSpacing for receptions of SS/PBCH blocks on any cells from the set of cells, the UE expects the values to be same.
+If a 30 kHz SS/PBCH block SCS is indicated bysubcarrierSpacing, Case B applies for frequency bands with only 15 kHz SS/PBCH block SCS as specified in [8-1, TS 38.101-1], and the case specified for 30kHz SS/PBCH block SCS in [8-1, TS 38.101-1] applies for frequency bands with 30 kHz SS/PBCH block SCS or both 15 kHz and 30 kHz SS/PBCH block SCS as specified in [8-1, TS 38.101-1].
+For a UE configured to operate with carrier aggregation over a set of cells in a frequency band of FR2 or with frequency-contiguous carrier aggregation over a set of cells in a frequency band of FR1, if the UE is provided SCS values by subcarrierSpacing for receptions of SS/PBCH blocks on any cells from the set of cells, the UE expects the SCS values to be same.